arepo90/rescue_relay/wiki.md

 - **Enabled**: Disregards `cam_ports` and instead checks the first five USB ports.
 Any available device is then added to `cam_info` and anounced through an `[i]` message.

 > [!NOTE]
 > PortAudio only supports one audio stream at a time.
-Should an appropiate port not be found after the scan, the port will default to 0.
+Should an appropiate port not be found after the scan, the microphone port will default to 0.

 ## RTPStreamHandler